 Eligible applicants must complete and sign a Direct PLUS master promissory note, which is an agreement to adhere to the terms of the loan.
 Graduate and professional students who haven’t previously had a PLUS loan will be required to complete loan counseling.
 Again, the institution’s financial aid office should have details about procedures and requirements.

 Limits apply to how much a family can borrow under the program.
 The maximum amount of a loan is set by subtracting all other financial assistance from the total cost of attendance.

-In early 2018, Parents Plus loan interest rate was 7%.
-The program also sets an origination fee of 4.276%, which can be added to the loan’s principal or can be deducted from each loan dispersal.
+In the 2019-2020 school year, Parents Plus loan interest rate was 7.08%.
+The program also sets an origination fee of 4.236%, which can be added to the loan’s principal or can be deducted from each loan dispersal.

 Parents can deduct as much as $2,500 a year in interest paid on PLUS loans.
 This is an above the line income tax exclusion, so it doesn’t require a filer to itemize.

 Once a PLUS loan is approved, the proceeds will be applied directly to tuition, fees, room and board and other academic charges.
 If any loan funds remain, the school will credit the parent or student the amount over expenses.